For engineering hiring teams

 Every candidate has Claude open in another tab.
 Whiteboarding tests recall.
 Take-homes test patience.
 Neither tells you whether someone can decompose a real problem, prompt well, or notice when their assistant is wrong.

-Probe assumes the AI.
-The interview becomes a test of judgment — exactly what you were trying to measure all along.
+Probe assumes the AI is there.
+The interview becomes a test of judgment, which is what you wanted to measure in the first place.

 Use AI anyway